efeelize/eng/kaiyan/shopping/wedding.md

 > 2)Some people have no awareness of other people.and they only have like self-awareness.
 And other people have like, no self-awareness, right?
 They don't know anything about themselves.

+# 10.show up [phr.到场]
+> 1)it is a little bit more informal.you wouldn't say it to your boss, what time are you gonna show up tomorrow?

+> 2)It can have a kind of negative meaning sometimes.
+Depending, depending how you say it.

 # III.pattern
 ***Thanks for agreeing to be my "Plus One"[喝喜酒] for the wedding, Fiona.***